Lucas-C/ludochaordic/content/2015-02-25-convert-code-to-pdf-with-syntax-coloring.md

 }
 ```

-There is an example of [PDF result](/lucas/blog/content/images/2015/Fev/UnixUsefulCmds.pdf).
+There is an example of [PDF result, 133Ko](/lucas/blog/images/2015/Fev/UnixUsefulCmds.pdf).

 Alternatively, if you have syntax coloring enabled in vim, e.g. with the great `syntastic` plugin, export to PostScript is trivial :